 Finding the safest cookware is not quite as simple as it might first appear to be.
-I was shocked when I discover that Teflon and other non-stick cooking surfaces could contain a toxin that is transferable not only through the surface of the pan itself but also through the air that permeates out from the cooking process.
+I was shocked when I discovered that Teflon and other non-stick cooking surfaces could contain a toxin that is transferable not only through the surface of the pan itself, but also through the air that permeates out from the cooking process.

 To my surprise, I quickly learned that many of our safe cookware alternatives can also have health risks associated with their use as well.
 So after much research, this is what I have discovered to be the healthiest pots and pans to cook with.
 Note: The toxic chemical in non-stick cookware was to be replaced by 2015 so newer pans should now be free from this chemical.

 Narrowing Down the Facts to Find the Safest Options for Cooking

 Aluminum is a metal that is not required in any way by the body and that it has a nasty tendency to settle into the bone and brain of those who ingest it.
 Knowing that aluminum pots and pans leach their contaminants into food during cooking and that they are currently under investigation for a number of serious health issues, I quickly retired all my aluminum cookware as well.

 That left me with glass, stainless steel, and cast iron pots, pans, and sheets that I felt safe to cook with.
 It is these that I have used in my cooking and baking since.
 My further investigations into even these alternatives had me once again re-evaluate my cookware choices.
 There are many factors that go into making a pot or pan safe for use.

 Maybe grandma was right to cook with those heavy old pans she used.
 I discovered that Cast Iron which is one of our oldest and most well known forms of cookery may actually turn out to be one of the safest cookware material for us to use.
 Glass, although a close second in safety still carries with it a number of safety risks particularly if it is older glass or if its country of origin is not known.